vv01f/apgpjs/README.md

 * [Privacy Dresden](https://privacydresden.noblogs.org/kontakt/)

-used Main source: [haneWIN](http://www.hanewin.net/) by Herbert Hanewinkel
+used Main source written by Herbert Hanewinkel, [haneWIN](http://www.hanewin.net/)
 * http://www.hanewin.net/encrypt/PGcrypt.htm
 * http://www.hanewin.net/encrypt/PGdecode.htm

-with a non-specific proprietary licence (all rights reserved, but put up to be used)
+with a non-specific proprietary licence (all rights reserved, but put up and described to be used)

 ## why?